What is the balance sheet?

 Retained earnings: The part of a company’s income kept to accumulate, after dividends are paid.
 The company’s accumulated retained earnings appear on the Balance Sheet under Owner’s Equity .After a profitable period, a company can (at the discretion of its board of directors) pay some of its income to shareholders, as dividends, and keep the remainder as retained earnings.

-B/S contributions to financial statement metrics and ratios
+What are the important balance sheet contributions to financial statement metrics and ratios?

 The balance sheet is a primary source for input into financial metrics and financial statement ratios that address questions like these: